FranciscoPlamio/IT_Project/README.md

 8. Add Database for Laravel (MYSQL)
 - Open phpmyadmin
 - Click on new Database (name it the same DB on repository "it_project_laravel")
-- after installing click import and import database
+- After installing click import and import database
-- restart wamp (Just in case)
+- Restart wamp (Just in case)
 - Migrate Db ?
 (YES)

 9. To open Website
-- enter Localhost in web browser (make sure to empty cache or no history of searching localhost)
+- Enter Localhost in web browser (make sure to empty cache or no history of searching localhost)
 - Go To Public Folder to View Website